pha4ge/SARS-CoV-2-Contextual-Data-Specification/README.md

 terms, and how best to structure sample descriptions.
 The SOP also highlights a number of ethical, practical, and privacy considerations for data sharing.

-### PHA4GE fields to metadata standards mapping TODO
+### PHA4GE fields to metadata standards mapping
-Mapping of the The PHA4GE SARS-CoV-2 Contextual data Collection Template fields to standards and public repository submission requirements (NCBI, ENA and GISAID).
+Minimum information checklists are community standards that describe attributes of genomes in a standardized way.
+There are several existing standards that are useful for structuring SARS-CoV-2 contextual data.
+The PHA4GE SARS-CoV-2 specification implements these standards, and maps to standardized fields where applicable.
+Mapping of PHA4GE fields to the Sample Application Standard, MIxS v 5.0, and the MIGS Virus Host-associated package can be found in the reference guide.

 ### ENA, NCBI and GISAID submission requirements to PHA4GE field mappings